 So let's say that you really love Trader Joe's Cold Brew Coffee Concentrate.
 But let's also say you agree with me on its biggest drawback: its price.
 That bottle is $7.99 and makes 12 cups of coffee.

 For $5.99 you can make yourself 14 cups.
-Not a huge savings, but a savings nonetheless.
-But, if you are like me, you’ll want to see how the coffee taste and if its worth doing yourself.
+Not a huge savings, but savings nonetheless.
+But, if you are like me, you'll want to see how the coffee tastes and if it's worth doing yourself.

-Now, normally I do make myself coffee.
+Now, normally I do make myself a coffee.
 Some mornings I have my classic Farberware coffee pot going.
 Some weekends I get my trusty glass Pyrex coffee pot out.
-Some mornings where I clearly did not plan adequately the Keurig comes out.
+Some mornings when I clearly did not plan adequately the Keurig comes out.

 Coffee doesn't last long in my household.